One Person Companyregistration in India.

 Shares and capital

-Lighter compliance than a Pvt Ltd
+Less paperwork than a Pvt Ltd

-Convertible to Pvt Ltd
+Can be converted to a Pvt Ltd later

 And the trade-offs, honestly